 Citizens of China, India, and the more than 100 other countries without a treaty with the U.S. can petition for an E-2 visa using this unique maneuver: Become a citizen of the Caribbean nation of Grenada.
 Read more about getting an E-2 investor visa via Grenada citizenship.

-Grenada is the only country that has both an E-2 treaty and a citizenship-by-investment program.
+Grenada has both an E-2 treaty with the U.S. and a citizenship-by-investment program.
 By going through the roughly five-to-seven-month, $500,000 process of obtaining Grenadian citizenship and establishing a residence there, individuals born in non-treaty countries are eligible to apply for U.S. E-2 visas.

 Advantages of the E-2 Investor Visa